 For estates worth £5,000 or less: there is no fee.

-These figures are confirmed on the gov.uk probate fees page, last verified March 2026.
-There was a proposal in 2019 to introduce a sliding-scale fee structure based on estate value — this was withdrawn by the government.
+These figures are confirmed on the gov.uk probate fees page, last verified June 2026.
+A proposal in 2019 to introduce a sliding-scale fee structure based on estate value was withdrawn by the government.
 The flat fee structure has remained in place since.

 Additional copies of the grant